Christianity

 Christians follow the teachings of Jesus Christ who they believe is the Son of God made man, and who died and rose again.
 However, there is huge variety in how the Christian faith is practised in both the key established traditions (Catholic, Orthodox, Protestant, Episcopalian) and the newer traditions of the last 150 years (Evangelical, Charismatic / Pentecostal, Independent).

-Since 2015, in particular, the Laudato Si’ encyclical issued by Pope Francis, in which he called on all people to ‘hear the cry of the Earth and the cry of the poor', has had a hugely positive impact on how Christians globally view and treat nature.
+Since 2015, in particular, the Laudato Si’ encyclical issued by Pope Francis, in which he called on people to ‘hear the cry of the Earth and the cry of the poor', has had a hugely positive impact on how Christians globally view and treat nature.

 'To safeguard biodiversity, we can take action by planting trees and form partnerships with organisations that care for land and seas.
 We must act together so that there is no more biodiversity loss and prioritize restoring degraded ecosystems, including on church land.
 We can grow Laudato Si’ gardens, living chapels, support regenerative agriculture and agroecology practices that protect and nourish human and planetary health.'